Moveworks vs Freshservice: AI vs Traditional IT Support (November 2025)

 • AI automation handles 80% of support interactions versus manual rule-building in traditional systems.

-• Ravenna runs entirely in Slack with AI categorization, flat pricing, and setup in days not months.
+• Ravenna is a Slack-native workflow automation tool with AI-powered orchestration, flat pricing, and setup in days, not months.

 What Moveworks Offers: AI-Native Employee Support